fab13n/lamtez/README.md

   and products with more than two fields have to be encoded with nested alternatives and pairs, thus quickly becoming hard to read for humans.

-* usual variables and scopes: keeping track of what is at which level of the stack is cumbersome when writing a program, it makes reading someone else's contracts dreadful.
+* lexically scoped variables: keeping track of what is at which level of the stack is cumbersome when writing a program, it makes reading someone else's contracts dreadful.
 Being able to name things rather than shuffling them on a stack greatly improves contract readability.